AKI Trial: Judge Questions Defence Over Absent Witness and Procedural Irregularities

 Thirty-one years after the November 11, 1994 massacre and three years after President Barrow’s government pledged to implement the TRRC’s recommendations, only one of twelve actions linked to the killings has been completed — raising doubts about the administration’s commitment to justice and the “Never Again” promise.
 More in this report.

-EXPLAINER: What Happened Since Omar Badjie Died Under Controversial Circumstances?
+Explainer: What Happened Since Omar Badjie Died Under Controversial Circumstances?

 The sudden and controversial death of 27-year-old Omar Badjie has sparked national concern over police brutality in The Gambia.
 Omar was a young gardener and construction worker from Mandinary, Kombo North District of the West Coast Region.
 More in this report.